ChandrasekharRaju-Manthina/my-room/README.md

 # my-room

-Anil and I manage this project.
-This tool gives us option to track our monthly room expenses.
+Anil and I (Chandra) manage this project.
+We are developing this tool to track our monthly room expenses.

 We are using the below technologies to develop this applicaiton.
 <ul>